 For information about identity collect views, see Section 7.1, Understanding Collector Templates for Identity Sources and for information about application (account and permission) collect views, see Section 8.2, Understanding Collectors for Application Data Sources.

 This view in the collector template allows you to view transformation script usage information.
-For information about using transformation scripts, see Section 6.8.2, Transforming Data During Collection.
+For information about using transformation scripts, see Section 6.9.2, Transforming Data During Collection and Section 6.9.3, Creating Transformation Scripts Using Generative AI.

 This option allows you to preview data before running a full collection, preserve the configuration for a data source, or create an emulation package for a data source.
 You can use generated files to validate and troubleshoot collections, send results to support engineers, and to import data source configurations to a different environment.